 These states are doing much, much better financially.
 North Dakota, interestingly enough, raised its spending on teachers by 31.6%, and Alaska was second in increases at 16.4% (Alaska is another state that makes a killing on taxing oil and natural gas).

 And now, with the price glut, North Dakota also has a stockpile of money that cushions the blow.

-It's like the Biblical story of Joshua, who, interpreting the dreams of the Pharaoh, stockpiled food ahead of a famine.
+It's like the Biblical story of Joseph, who, interpreting the dreams of the Pharaoh, stockpiled food ahead of a famine.
 When the famine hit, other countries who weren't prepared for it begged Egypt to tap into their stockpile.
 That's what Oklahoma has to do now - beg for resources from the federal government, while North Dakota (Egypt in this story) weathers the storm just fine.

 We didn't learn from the book our state is so quick to erect monuments to.

 Oil and natural gas, however, are not the entire reason for the budget crisis.
 They are responsible for some 400 million of the 1.3 billion we found ourselves in the hole, but the rest was all our legislature.
 Despite a strong economy and budget shortfalls, the state continues to cut taxes further, and while most of these were built into the tax code before the shortfall started, legislators have refused to put any safeguards into place (and sometimes eliminated them completely).

 As the Oklahoma Policy Institute reports, the top tax rate continues to fall: